 Putter

-Alignment plays a major role in getting that white little ball into the bucket and reduce your scores.
+Alignment plays a major role in getting that white little ball into the bucket and reducing your scores.
 Junior still needs to master this difficult area of the game.
 Provide him with a mallet putter as the improved balance will increase confidence.

 Conclusion